Mortgage availability: Is mortgage lending tightening & is specialist finance a viable alternative?

 We always look for reasons to lend, even in the direst of economic circumstances.
 Since our founding in 2006, we have supported property investors despite various crashes, political uncertainty, and a worldwide pandemic.

 We’ll continue to do so in the face of high street lending hesitancy, challenging legislation, and rising costs.
-We can help you find a satisfying solution to the question of is mortgage lending criteria tightening.
+We can help you find a satisfying solution to the question of limited mortgage availability.

 blog divider bottom